Mushtariy00/object_detection_raspberry_pi/README.md

 ```
 git clone https://github.com/Mushtariy00/object_detection_raspberry_pi.git
 ```

-Then use our script to install a couple Python packages, and download the EfficientDet-Lite model:
+## Download the Python packages

 ```
 cd object_detection_raspberry_pi
 ```
-# The script install the required dependencies and download the TFLite models.
+The script install the required dependencies and download the TFLite models.
 ```
 sh setup.sh
 ```

-In this project, all you need from the TensorFlow Lite API is the `Interpreter` class.
-So instead of installing the large `tensorflow` package, we're using the much smaller `tflite_runtime` package.
+In this project, instead of installing the large `tensorflow` package, we're using the much smaller `tflite_runtime` package.
 The setup scripts automatically install the TensorFlow Lite runtime.